voxel-tracer/jekyll-now/_posts/2018-08-01-compact-non-active-rays.md

 depth 10: 7681/3686400 (.2%)
 ```

-Or if we count the total number of active rays across all depth iterations we only have **~8.5M** active rays from a total of **36.8M rays**.
+If we count the total number of active rays across all depth iterations we only have **~8.5M** active rays from a total of **36.8M rays**.
 So basically only **23%** of the data copied actually matters.
 Memory transfer is expensive so we should only copy the active rays.

 ## Only copy active rays
-One of the decisions we made we we wrote the HitWorld kernel was to copy all rays to gpu and mark the non active ones as done.
-An alternative is to remove, or skip, those rays and only handle active rays.
+An alternative to copying all rays to gpu is to remove, or skip, those rays and only handle active rays.
 An easy way to do this in _TraceIterative()_ is to keep track of a read and write index that both start at 0 and only increment the write index when we process an active ray.
-Here is a [link to the complete change](https://github.com/voxel-tracer/CudaPathTracer/commit/d2450b0a509bec38edbc44148fbb192048dd6193#diff-a51e0aea7aae9c8c455717cc7d8f957b)
+We use the write index to write the next active ray.
+Here is a [link to the complete change](https://github.com/voxel-tracer/CudaPathTracer/commit/d2450b0a509bec38edbc44148fbb192048dd6193#diff-a51e0aea7aae9c8c455717cc7d8f957b).

 With this change, the renderer's performance went up to **15.8M rays/s**.
 Nvprof output is as follows:
 ```